 “FIRMAGON is a gonadotropin-releasing hormone (GnRH) antagonist that immediately stops testosterone production at its source, eliminating the possibility of an initial testosterone “surge” and any need for additional therapies to counteract surges”

-Three weeks on and things aren’t too bad.
-Still a few hot flushes and little happening in the trouser department – what lovely old-fashioned phrases!
-The latest webinars from Prostate Cancer Research are very good – they are running these from August through to January.
+Three weeks on and things aren’t “too bad” Still a few hot flushes and little happening in the trouser department – what lovely old-fashioned phrases!
+The latest webinars from Prostate Cancer Research are very good – they were running these from August through to January, 2021.
 The latest are all on nutrition and have been quite useful . . .did you know that prostate cancer cells feed off fats rather than glucose, like other cancer cells?
 So, reducing your fat intake, particularly dairy, is a good idea.
-Increasing the soya and pomegranate intake is very good – see https://www.prostate-cancer-research.org.uk/living-well/
+Increasing the soya and pomegranate intake is very good – see https://www.prostate-cancer-research.org.uk/living-well-library/september/ – I recommend downloading their slides, I still have some posted in my fridge – update March 2022 – after several months on the 2x servings a day of soya – I can report a significant reduction in the intensity and frequency of hot flushes.

 I have been meaning to show you some of my “art” work.
 Last Christmas I put a stake in the ground to support the Christmas tree but afterwards I found I couldn’t remove it….
 I hit it with a brick and the end flew off!
 Now I had a sharp metal spike – so I put a wooden block on the top . . .this looked daft…. so I embellished it . . .then there was Grayson Perry’s Art Club on the TV – a great support and distraction during Lockdown.
 I thought I would enter my “Robot Dreams” thing.
 Then I made another- the mauve one . . . . .then this cancer came along . . .so I made a third . . .symbolising the trauma of that biopsy – yes, 16 bloody nails . . .they say art can be raw sometimes.
 The last one comes after the nuclear bone scan and the injection of the radioactive Technetium (symbol 99Tc ) . . .I must do more (?)

 So, apart from the diet what else can you do?
 Keep fit!
+The castration effect causes muscle loss and weaker bones . . . .
 Our dog is getting on now and although he does chase a ball and enjoy a swim, he is a lot slower and our walks are correspondingly getting slower too.
 So we bought a Nordic Track elliptical Cross trainer!
 We had a similar one before and its low impact but motivating motion made us get a new one.
 This device has built in iFit – you get a free year’s subscription and you can link your phone or iPad to it and follow real trainers!
 I spent many sessions following Phil Catudal as he wandered around the Dominican Republic…just walking and endlessly talking.
 It was interesting and more importantly, it kept me going!
 It was interactive…as he went up hills, so the machine increased its incline and the resistance could change too.
 All in all, great fun and motivating.
 It’s also good to do some stretching and improve balance so I try and do some of that as well as rekindling my old activity – Tai Chi.
 Right must get on as there’s a zoom meeting about Surviving Hormone Therapy by the Cancer Rehab team . . . .
+Get Tested

 - Hot flushes- yep all day – now adding – one of the biggest pains – keeps me awake at night